Ohmic contact: Technologically important kinds of contacts

-Transparent or semi-transparent contacts are necessary for active matrix LCD displays, optoelectronic devices such as laser diodes and photovoltaics.
+Transparent or semi-transparent contacts are necessary for active matrix LCDs, optoelectronic devices such as laser diodes and photovoltaics.
 The most popular choice is indium tin oxide, a metal that is formed by reactive sputtering of an In-Sn target in an oxide atmosphere.

 Significance

 The RC time constant associated with contact resistance can limit the frequency response of devices.
 The charging and discharging of the leads resistance is a major cause of power dissipation in high-clock-rate digital electronics.
 Contact resistance causes power dissipation by Joule heating in low-frequency and analog circuits (for example, solar cells) made from less common semiconductors.
 The establishment of a contact fabrication methodology is a critical part of the technological development of any new semiconductor.
 Electromigration and delamination at contacts are also a limitation on the lifetime of electronic devices.